pagopa/io-app/README.md

 ### Pre-requisites

-You need a MacOS or Linux based computer.
-The following instructions have been tested on a MacOS running Mojave and in Linux Ubuntu 18.04 running in a Virtual Machine.

-Linux based instructions should work also in a Windows based system with WSL as it is equivalent to a Linux enviroment, but they have not been tested.
+You need a recent macOS , Linux or Windows 10 based computer, and an Unix based development environment.
+On macOS and Linux this enviromnet is available in the base install, while on Windows you need to install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10), the Windows Subsystem for Linux.

+The following instructions have been tested on a macOS running Mojave, on Linux Ubuntu 18.04 and on Windows with Ubuntu 18.04 installed with WSL.
+The described procedure assume you are using the `bash` shell; they may work with other shells but you may need to tweak the configuration for your shell.
+In the following when we will refer to Linux we also mean Windows with WSL.

 #### Install nodenv